dolfin-adjoint/pyadjoint/docs/source/documentation/tutorial.rst

     from fenics_adjoint import *

-The reason why it is necessary to do it afterwards is because fenics-adjoint overloads many of the dolfin API functions to understand what the forward code is doing.
+The reason why it is necessary to do it afterwards is because dolfin-adjoint overloads many of the dolfin API functions to understand what the forward code is doing.
 In this particular case, the :py:func:`solve <fenics_adjoint.solve>` function and :py:meth:`assign <fenics_adjoint.Function.assign>` method have been